Kryptonite was created in 2014 by high school friends, Victoria Race and Danielle Immerman.

 Kryptonite is currently an online publication offering concert reviews, album/track reviews, interviews, playlists, and photos.
 The publication is present on several social media platforms including Facebook, Twitter, Instagram, Tumblr, and Spotify.

 In April 2015, the publication organized and sponsored the Kryptonite Music Festival at the world famous Cleveland Agora.
-Acts included Cities & Coasts, The Midnight Slander, Thundercougarfalconhawk, and current Managing Editor, Sophie Sand.
+Acts included Cities & Coasts, The Midnight Slander, Thundercougarfalconhawk, and Sophie Sand.
 All proceeds from the event were donated to the Cleveland Rocks Foundation.

-Learn more about Victoria and Sophie below.
-Other contributing writers and photographers can be found here.
+Learn more about Victoria below and view the other contributing writers and photographers here.

 (Founder, Editor-in-Chief, Writer)